-LET'S TALK FLOC: A flocculant webinar from the company that brought flocculant (Floc) Logs and Polymer Enhanced BMPs to the industry
+LET'S TALK FLOC: A Three Part Flocculant Series from the Company that brought Flocculant (Floc) Logs and Polymer Enhanced BMPs to the Industry

 A flocculant webinar from the company that brought